Onésimo Díaz Hernández: Career

 Díaz studied History at the Complutense University in Madrid, the University of Navarra (Pamplona), and the University of the Basque Country (Vitoria-Gasteiz) and holds a Ph.D. in History from the University of Basque Country (1995) as well as a Ph.D. in Church History from the Pontifical University of the Holy Cross in Rome (2013).

 He is the author of thirteen books and has written multiple book reviews for journals including Arbor, the International Journal of Iberian Studies, and Hispania Sacra.
 He has published a book in the collection of monographs of the St. Josemaria Escriva Historical institute.
 It is entitled: "Posguera.
 La primera expansion del Opus Dei durante los anos 1939 y 1940".

 Díaz has been a contributor to newspapers such as ABC, El Mundo, Expansión, El Correo, Diario de Navarra as well as magazines like "Nuestro Tiempo" and Palabra.
 On spanish television Antena 3 he presents a cultural television program called "Boom".

-Díaz presented an article at the Conference of Association for Contemporary Iberian Studies, holds Association for Contemporary Iberian Studies, in Limerick at Limerick University, (Ireland, September 2004) on «Urquijo´s brother and the spanish modernization in the interwar period».
+Díaz presented an article at the Conference of Association for Contemporary Iberian Studies, holds Association for Contemporary Iberian Studies, in Limerick at the University of Limerick, (Ireland, September 2004) on «Urquijo´s brother and the spanish modernization in the interwar period».

 Diaz presented an academic paper on «Falange versus Opus Dei» at the II International Conference of Fascism in Granada at University of Granada (April, 2015).
 The study was cited in the book Francisco Morente Valero, "The Falange and the Academia: Falangist Intellectuals and the Idea of a National-Syndicalist University (1933-1943)".

 Díaz is a professor of Contemporary Spanish History and a member of Centro de Documentación y Estudios Jose Maria Escrivá de Balaguer at the University of Navarra.